By Vanessa Santos | Security Consultant at Nettitude

 JWTs are authentication tokens that are simple to use and stateless, making them commonly used in many applications and APIs.

-There are several approaches that can be used to store the authentication JWT token in the client-side however there are also security risks associated to its storage that can be leveraged by threat actors to hijack JWTs.
+There are several approaches that can be used to store the authentication JWT token on the client-side however there are also security risks associated with its storage that can be leveraged by threat actors to hijack JWTs.

 Cookies are the best approach to store the JWT token considering the additional security that it provides which can be used to prevent JWT to be hijacked.